 Portrait of Southern France: Viking Tours

 River travel allows the vacationer the ability to do slow travel, more relaxing than traditional trips.
 You only unpack once, but you are in an almost constant state of movement quietly and slowly, as you make your way through many of the small towns and villages that are near the river in southern France.
-That is the single best part about a river cruise: You feel more settled, and never have to move your things.
+That is the single best part of a river cruise: You feel more settled, and never have to move your things.

 On the well-known Viking River Cruises, there is always someone there that will take care of you and the logistics of your trip the entire time.
-Basically, you can put yourself on “airplane mode” and relax.
+Basically, you can put yourself in “airplane mode” and relax.

 Lyon, France: Portrait of Southern France

-Welcome to Lyon
+Welcome to Lyon, France

 Lyon is a hub where your Viking River Cruise may begin or end or stop at along the way, as the Provence area of France is known worldwide as a charming place to be in the Spring.
 Once you arrive there with Viking, you will have plenty of time to visit the city itself.

 Lyon is built right on the river, in fact, it is built on two rivers, the Rhone, and the Saone.
 It is built right where the two rivers intersect, which make this city even more interesting in layout than most.
 In fact, this city became the starting point of the Roman road system and was founded as far back as 43 BC!

 Lyon is the Capital of Gaul and is a great place for cultural exchanges and trade.
 The wealth of Lyon has attracted artists, merchants, politicians, as well as banking institutions from the far East.
 It is known in Europe as the cultural center of France, only second to Paris.